-A question that people often forget to ask when discussing eco with a venue is to discuss the power sources.
+A question that people often forget to ask when discussing eco with a venue is discussing the power sources.
 Does your venue have solar powered energy?
 Do they use recyclable energy or some other form of power?
 Weddings do tend to use a lot of power so checking in with the venue on this can allow you to make huge changes.
 This also comes down a lot to yourselves and the consideration of how much energy you actually need to use.
 Most of the time the answer to this is a lot less than people might think.

 Where will the food and drink come from?

 If your venue provides the food and drink for weddings then discuss with them where this is actually sourced from.
 Eco venues will work locally, with local suppliers for both food and drink.
 They will generally work with the same suppliers and have their own chain of how this works for them.
-Around a 30 mile radius, depending on venue location, is considered to be locally sourced so have a chat about this with the venue.
-Eco venues will source high quality food and drink that reflects their own ethos so looking at their suppliers can allow you to understand more about the sustainability of what you are eating and drinking.
+Around a 30 mile radius, depending on the venue location, is considered to be locally sourced so have a chat about this with the venue.
+Eco venues will source high quality food and drink that reflect their own ethos so looking at their suppliers can allow you to understand more about the sustainability of what you are eating and drinking.

-It is also important to discuss food choices with your venue too and what requirements they can cater to such as plant based food.
+It is also important to discuss food choices with your venue too and what requirements they can cater to such as plant-based food.

 Are your furniture options and decor sustainably sourced?